Switch to area:

 What to Expect

 • The Bears Come First At McNeil River.
-The McNeil River area was designated as a wildlife sanctuary in 1967 (and enlarged it in 1993) to protect the world’s largest concentration of wild brown bears.
-As many as 144 individual bears have been observed at McNeil River through the summer with as many as 74 bears observed at one time!
+The McNeil River area was designated as a wildlife sanctuary in 1967 (and enlarged in 1993) to protect the world's largest concentration of wild brown bears.
+As many as 144 individual bears have been observed at McNeil River through the summer, with as many as 74 bears observed at one time!
 All human use in the sanctuary is managed for the continued protection of this bear concentration.
-The goal of the permit program is to provide the public with an opportunity to view and photograph bears while minimizing their impact to bears and wildlife habitats.
+The goal of the permit program is to provide the public with an opportunity to view and photograph bears while minimizing their impact on bears and wildlife habitats.

 Facilities